 Since we can see through inflated marketing claims we tend to use printers that are more practical and cost effective.
-HP has a wider range of media and is a real workhorse for the two universities.
+HP has a wider range of media and is a real workhorse for the university.
 Even though we have 27 printers available, the majority of our signage and general printing, including giclee on canvas and watercolor paper, is produced by the HP 5000 and HP 5500 (we have three of them actually).
 But for photographs, here is where the HP 130 and Epson 4000 have the quality.
 During 2006 we added an Epson 7800 since most of our readers want to know our experiences with these printers.
-Parrot Digigraphic provided a Canon iPF5000 which is still undergoing evaluation.
+Since FLAAR is considering moving to a new university, we have not recently requested printers for evaluation; we prefer to wait until we are in new facilities (the building we occupied at BGSU was torn down last summer; but as you can see.
+FLAAR is doing just fine, in part because we are independent of the university).
+After the university tore the building down, FLAAR simply moved its office back to Guatemala where we now have a staff of 17.
+With Skype, Vonage, etc, we can operate from anywhere in the world.
+FLAAR will open an office in Europe later in 2008 as well.

 If you need to buy a printer now, and just can't wait, then look at our website.
 We have reviews for everyone, at every level.
 All FLAAR reports can be accessed on www.wide-format-printers.NET.
-Sometimes our catalogs get behind; but the website has all the latest updates even if the catalogs are a few months behind.
+Sometimes our catalogs get behind; but the website has all the latest updates even if the preview PDFs are a few months behind.

 As a courtesy, FLAAR has a policy of not releasing specific information on printers prior to the actual company first showing the printer.
 But as you expect, we know about the printers anyway, even down to their new model designation.
 But this report, to be fair, and to be ethical, does not use privileged information.
 Instead this report is based on inherent intuition, so that you too can learn the process of estimating what printers are about to be released.
 Actually they are shown to many people before the first trade show, so the details become known rather quickly.
 As soon as a printer is spoken about openly at a trade show, even if not presented in physical presence, it is fair to comment on it.
-At Graphics of the Americas (first week of March 2007) there will be an abundance of fresh information readily available all over the floor.
+At Graphics of the Americas (early in 2008) there will be an abundance of fresh information readily available all over the floor.
 We include in this report only the aspects that were openly discussed beforehand.